wafardev/wafardev/README.md

 # Hi there, I'm wafardev! 👋

-Welcome to my corner of GitHub, where I spend my time turning caffeine into code ☕ and occasionally sleeping in front of it 💤💻.
+Welcome to my corner of GitHub, where I spend my time turning code into money 💻💸.

 ## 🚀 About Me
 - Independent EVM Security Researcher 🛡️🔍